 The Risks -Know Them- Avoid Them (article by Erin Bromage Ph.D.)

 Covid Act Now: This website projects estimated dates of when our hospitals will become overloaded and estimated deaths based on different interventions

 Flattening the Coronavirus Curve

-The more we slow down the spread of the virus by properly washing our hands, self-isolating when we're sick, and by physically distancing (avoiding in-person gatherings and physical contact with other people when possible), the less likely we are to overwhelm our hospitals and healthcare system.
+The more we slow down the spread of the virus by wearing a cloth mask in public, properly washing our hands, self-isolating when we're sick, and by physically distancing (avoiding in-person gatherings and physical contact with other people when possible), the less likely we are to overwhelm our hospitals and healthcare system.

 The image below shows how collective community actions like those mentioned above, can keep the daily number of coronavirus cases at a manageable level for medical providers and healthcare workers.